Funding Your International Experience

 - Research with a faculty member or in support of a thesis

-- Summer coursework in another country (in limited cases)
+- Summer coursework in another country (in China, Japan, or a predominantly Muslim country)

 The Center's funds are dedicated to the support for international experiences around the world.
 However, the Center encourages particular applications for: